-Later, I separated the core interactions from those projects to build the front-end of Zooniverse.org, a platform for scientists to build their own projects without help from a developer.
-It’s built with React and makes extensive use of SVG for rich image annotation.
-It talks to a Ruby on Rails back end over a JSON API built with Ruby on Rails.
+In Oxford, I distilled down the most common interactions from our projects to build the front-end architecture of the new Zooniverse.org, a platform for scientists to manage their own data classification workflows without needing a dedicated developer.
+It’s built with React and makes extensive use of SVG to allow complex image annotation.
+The back end is a JSON API built with Ruby on Rails.

 I also built tools for development and data processing in Node and Ruby.